Alpine Sea Holly flowers

 A highly ornamental and drought tolerant selection perfect for summer beds, borders and rock gardens; featuring sturdy stems of steel blue cone-shaped flowers surrounded by deeply toothed and cut silvery leaves; excellent in fresh or dried arrangements

 Alpine Sea Holly features bold steel blue ball-shaped flowers with silvery blue bracts at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
 Its attractive spiny lobed leaves emerge steel blue in spring, turning silvery blue in colour throughout the season.
-The fruit is not ornamentally significant.
 The navy blue stems are very colorful and add to the overall interest of the plant.

 Alpine Sea Holly is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.